Early Life and Education

 Philanthropy

-Information on Mário Araripe's specific philanthropic activities is not readily available in the search results.
+Information on Mário Araripe's specific philanthropic activities and amounts is not readily available through the search results.
+Further research may be needed to find detailed information.